cyfangus/IMDB_sentiment_classification/README.md

 ## Contents

 This project contains two machine learning models, training from a dataset containing 25k pos/neg movie reviews and testing on another 25k pos/neg reviews.
-Since the dataset is too big to be stored, please download from https://ai.stanford.edu/~amaas/data/sentiment/ to run the following model.
-Make sure to save the files in the same directory where the codes store, otherwise change the directory in the code so that it reads from the correct path.
+Since the dataset is too big to be stored in this repository, please download from https://ai.stanford.edu/~amaas/data/sentiment/ to run the following model.
+Make sure to save the files in the same directory where the codes are stored.
+Otherwise, change the directory in the code so that it reads from the correct path.

 ### Naive Bayes model
 - [IMDB_classification_NB.py](IMDB_classification_NB.py)